iggredible/Learn-Vim/ch25_vimscript_conditionals_and_loops.md

 ---
-title: "Equalities, Conditionals, and Loops"
+title: "Conditionals and Loops"
-metaTitle: "Equalities, Conditionals, and Loops"
+metaTitle: "Conditionals and Loops"
-metaDescription: "How to write basic expressions with equalities, conditionals, and loops."
+metaDescription: "How to write basic expressions with conditionals and loops."
 ---

-In this chapter, you will learn about equalities, conditionals, and loops using the data types you learned in the previous chapter.
+In this chapter, you will learn about conditionals and loops using the data types you learned in the previous chapter.

 ## Relational Operators